brokenblade84/RJAR.Exceptions/README.md

 ### Unhandled Exceptions

-Unhandled exceptions englobe all the exceptions that the application can thrown and that are not expected.
+Unhandled exceptions englobe all the exceptions that the application can throw and that are not expected.
-This exception cannot be thrown manually by the user, it will be generate automatically by the middleware and the response will be exactly the same as the technical exceptions.
-You will need to check your application logging to found the real cause of the exception.
+This exception cannot be thrown manually by the user, it will be generated automatically by the middleware and the response will be exactly the same as the technical exceptions.
+You will need to check your application logging to find the real cause of the exception.

 e.g.